Alt-right leader: 'Hail Trump! Hail our people! Hail victory!'

 "America was, until this last generation, a white country, designed for ourselves and our posterity.
 It is our creation and our inheritance, and it belongs to us," Spencer said.

-The event was held at the Northwest Washington restaurant Maggiano's which issued an apology Monday and told the Washington Post that it would donate $10,000 to the D.C. office of the Anti-Defamation League.
+The event was held at the Ronald Reagan Building on Saturday.
+The day before, the group met at the Northwest Washington restaurant Maggiano's which issued an apology Monday and told CNN that it would donate $10,000 to the D.C. office of the Anti-Defamation League.
+In a statement, the restaurant's management said the booking was made last minute Friday and under a different name than the organization.

+Trump's transition team responded in a statement Monday saying Trump has "continued to denounce racism."

+"President-elect Trump has continued to denounce racism of any kind and he was elected because he will be a leader for every American," Trump-Pence Transition spokesman Bryan Lanza said in a statement.
+"To think otherwise is a complete misrepresentation of the movement that united Americans from all backgrounds."

 His comments came as Trump is under fire for tapping Steve Bannon, who was until recently the head of the alt-right Breitbart News, as his chief White House strategist, a position that does not require Senate approval.
 Bannon has said he rejects the racist and anti-Semitic elements of the alt-right and described himself as an "economic nationalist."